JonKing93/wildcat/docs/commands/export.rst

 * ``basins``, and
 * ``outlets``

 followed by the appropriate extension for the export format.
 You can also use the :confval:`prefix` and :confval:`suffix` settings to add text to the beginning and end of the file names.
-As these are file names, only ASCII letters, numbers, hyphens (``-``), and underscores (``_``) in the prefix and suffix.
+As these are file names, only ASCII letters, numbers, hyphens (``-``), and underscores (``_``) are permitted in the prefix and suffix.
 For example, you could use the following configuration:

 .. code:: python